ktmud/cacheable/README.md

-# Cached
+# Cacheable

 Cache manager that doesn't suck.

-Add a cache wrapper for your functions, automatically pickle and unpickle the data.
+Make the result of you async functions cacheable, automatically pickle and unpickle the data.
 Manage all cache keys in one place, use a simple `._clearCache()` to purge cache.